pinballsp/DMDMK66/Advanced Magic Color Editor/README.md

 The DMD Magic Editor allow apply Advanced Color frame by frame to all pinball manufacturer games supported by DMDMK66 and DMDMX7.
-Now available for Windows and Linux, may be in the future will add also Mac and Android.

 <br>

 <b>DMD Magic Editor V1.2.0 24-5-2019</b>